Patti Towler was appointed President and CEO of CPA Nova Scotia in September 2015.

 Cindy joined CPA Nova Scotia after working with the Institute of Chartered Accountants for 18 years.
 Time spent dancing, gardening, and especially with her husband, children and grandchildren are among Cindy's favourite activities.

 As a Member Services Coordinator, Juanita is responsible for organizing professional development programs and special events.
-Juanita also assists Kathie and Cindy in dealing with any inquires and other administrative duties related to CPA Nova Scotia members, instructors, and courses.
-Juanita joins the CPANS family with her professional background in Corporate Communications and Public Relations.
+Juanita also assists Kathie and Cindy in dealing with any inquiries and other administrative duties related to CPA Nova Scotia members, instructors, and courses.
+Juanita joins the CPA Nova Scotia family with her professional background in Corporate Communications and Public Relations.

 Outside of work, Juanita enjoys spending time with friends/family, quiet time reading or watching old movies /food network.

 Rodney manages the day to day operations of CPA Nova Scotia, responsible for establishing and maintaining the organization's financial structure, including budgeting, billings, financial reporting and payroll.
 He also oversees CPA Nova Scotia's technological infrastructure, facilities, and human resource functions.